serokell/blog-posts/Haskell Parser Combinators/article.md

 We will now take a look at a practical application with parser combinators: parsing S-expressions.
 Hopefully, such examples will give you a solid foundation for creating parsers for your grammars.

-Megaparsec's [`README.md`](https://github.com/mrkkrp/megaparsec#comparison-with-other-solutions) offers a nice comparison with other popular parser combinator libraries showing its strengths.
-Being also pretty common in projects, we will also use it for our tutorial.
+Megaparsec is the go-to parser for industrial projects, so we will also use it in our tutorial.
+If you wish to see how it compares to other parser combinator libraries in Haskell, you can read its [`README.md`](https://github.com/mrkkrp/megaparsec#comparison-with-other-solutions).

 Keep in mind you should choose the parser library that better suits your needs.
 If you plan to parse machine-written data, for example, then Attoparsec may be a better choice.
+Its interface is similar to Megaparsec's, so the knowledge you will learn here will also be useful.

 Without any further ado, we will now present how to use Megaparsec to parse some [`S-expressions`](https://en.wikipedia.org/wiki/S-expressions).